dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

  * [new branch]      master -> master
 ```

-All you need to do now is open the app in the browser.
+Open the app in the browser with the following

 ```
 $ heroku open